Hijack the Seas: Tsunami

 And immediately regretted it.

-“Take it easy,” Pritkin as I choked, because what the hell?
+“Take it easy,” Pritkin said as I choked because what the hell?
 “You didn’t have any earlier?”

 “No,” I finally gasped back and returned the bottle.
 “I smelled it first.”